DanielJRutledge/DataAnalytics_Fall2013/README.md

 #If you are ready to update your branch:

-git push origin
+git commit -a  #this will send you to a text editor to write a label, once everything goes ok git push origin

 # this assumes that you are "pushing" your updates to the branch you're currently in